Last updated on April 10th, 2023

 04. Abstract Logos

 These types of logos have pictures, but they avoid literal representation.
-You can use any abstract geometric forms to symbolize your business.
+You can use any abstract geometric form to symbolize your business.
 Some of the best examples of these types of logo designs are Nike swoosh, Adidas flower, the divided circle of Pepsi, and so forth.

 Like every logo design, the abstract logo works well as it confines your business into a single pictorial representation.
 Instead of being limited to a single mage, abstract logos help you create a custom image to represent your business.

 With the help of color and other elements, you can give it a specific meaning that revolves around your brand.
-Nike’s swoosh is just like that which symbolizes freedom and movement.
+Nike’s swoosh is just like that, which symbolizes freedom and movement.

 05. Mascot Logos

 As the name suggests, mascot logos, unlike symbols, include illustrated or anthropomorphized characters.
 They are often vibrant, cartoonish, and fun.
 If you want to create something unique to represent your brand, mascot logos are the best bet.

 A mascot works like an ambassador of your brand.
 Food brands, service companies, and sports teams are great consumers of these logotypes.
 The purpose of such brand marks is to familiarize the audience.

 Some of the famous mascots of the brands are — KFC’s Colonel, Mr. Peanut of Planter, and so forth.
 If you want to create a great atmosphere around your brand, mascot logos are perfect to go with.
 Your audience would love to get involved with your mascot if it’s engaging and created uniquely.